quotient-im/libQuotient/CONTRIBUTING.md

 Instead of relying on the event structure definition in the OpenAPI files, `gtad.yaml` uses pointers to libQuotient's event structures: `EventPtr`, `RoomEventPtr` and `StateEventPtr`.
 Respectively, arrays of events, when encountered in OpenAPI definitions, are converted to `Events`, `RoomEvents` and `StateEvents` containers.
 When there's no way to figure the type from the definition, an opaque `QJsonObject` is used, leaving the conversion to the library and/or client code.

-### Library API and doc-comments
+### Comments

 Whenever you add a new call to the library API that you expect to be used from client code, you must supply a proper doc-comment along with the call.
-Doxygen (with backslashes) style is preferred.
-You can find that some parts of the code still use JavaDoc (with @'s) style; feel free to replace it with Doxygen backslashes if that bothers you.
-Some parts are not even documented; adding doc-comments to them is highly encouraged.
+Doxygen style is preferred; but JavaDoc is acceptable too.
+Some parts are not documented at all; adding doc-comments to them is highly encouraged.

+Doc-comments for summaries should be separate from those details.
+Either of the two following ways is fine, with considerable preference on the first one:
+1. Use `///` for the summary comment and `/*! ... */` for details.
+2. Use `\brief` (or `@brief`) for the summary, and follow with details after an empty doc-comment line.
+You can use either of the delimiters in that case.

+In the code, the advice for commenting is as follows:
+* Don't restate what's happening in the code unless it's not really obvious.
+  We assume the readers to have at least some command of C++ and Qt.
+If your code is not obvious, consider rewriting it for clarity.
+* Both C++ and Qt still come with their arcane features and dark corners, and we don't want to limit anybody who'd feels they have a case for variable templates, raw literals, or use `qAsConst` to avoid container detachment.
+Use your experience to figure what might be less well-known to readers and comment such cases (references to web pages, Quotient wiki etc. are very much ok).
+* Make sure to document not so much "what" but more "why" certain code is done the way it is.
+In the worst case, the logic of the code can be reverse-engineered; you rarely can reverse-engineer the line of reasoning and the pitfalls avoided.

+### API conventions

 Calls, data structures and other symbols not intended for use by clients should _not_ be exposed in (public) .h files, unless they are necessary